History of the Colombia national football team: After Copa América 2007

-2010 World Cup and Aftermath
+2010 World Cup and aftermath

 Colombia failed to qualify for the 2010 FIFA World Cup, mainly because their constant change of formations and struggles to score goals in the last games of the qualification.
 They played an Exhibition Match against South Africa a month before the World Cup started, which they lost 2–1.
 The game was the first soccer match played in the recently built Soccer City Stadium in Johannesburg, South Africa.
 All three goals of the match were scored by penalty kicks, and the match was highly criticized because both of the South Africa penalty kicks did not seem to be fouls at all, and because of the reported partiality of the referee towards the South Africa team.
 Another Exhibition Match was played in England against Nigeria, a match that ended in a 1–1 draw.
 Both matches were the first ones that coach Hernán Darío Gómez directed after his designation and return to Colombia's coaching.
 With a 2–0 win over Venezuela, and a 1–0 win against Ecuador, they wanted success over USA (which ended 0–0).
 In between all that they lost to Mexico 1–0.
 Los Cafeteros tied with Peru 1–1 but loss in an action packed duel against champions Spain 1–0.
 They successfully defeated Ecuador again 2–0 but suffered a 2–0 defeat to Chile in March even after many goal attempts.
-Colombia had beaten Hounduras 2-0 after two spectacular goals from Teo, although many fans complain games such as this one aren't testing their full potential.
+Colombia had beaten Honduras 2-0 after two spectacular goals from Teo, although many fans complain games such as this one aren't testing their full potential.
 In Ft.
 Lauderdale, Colombia beat Jamaica 2–0 with Jackson Martinez and Teo scoring to test Leonel Álvarez's side as a coach.